 Turn on some sultry stereo tunes, step into something a bit more “comfortable”, and devour a dish that livens up your libido.
-While it’s true that we associate certain foods with arousal (cue the classic eggplant emoji), the concept that consuming something directly kickstarts sexual desire is not scientifically proven.
-Learn what an aphrodisiac food is and if they really set the mood or if it's all in our minds.
+We associate certain foods with arousal, but can food directly kickstart our sexual desire?
+Learn what an aphrodisiac food is and if it really sets the mood or if it's all in our minds.

 What is an aphrodisiac?

-Aphrodisiacs have been around for ages, acting as “love potion” substances to increase our sex drive and boost fertility.
-Various products and practices have been created by many cultures in order to help this humanistic need.
+Aphrodisiacs have been around for ages, acting as “love potions” to increase our sex drive and boost fertility.
+Various products and practices have been created by many cultures in order to feed this humanistic need.

 An aphrodisiac is a food, drink, drug, or substance that arouses and ignites the desire to get it on.
 Put more scientifically, the Food and Drug Administration (FDA) defines aphrodisiac drugs as, “any product that bears labeling claims that it will arouse or increase sexual desire, or that it will improve sexual performance.”
 (1)